-- oo) The primary shareholder in Mining Rehabilitation Funds ('MRFs') is the Minister of Mineral Resources.
+- The primary shareholder in Mining Rehabilitation Funds ('MRFs') is the Minister of Mineral Resources.
 The Minister is empowered to perform statutory functions linked to the management of the MRFs.
-The responsibility to manage the MRFs is critical to ensuring that environmental rehabilitation is conducted after the closure of a mine and that adequate funding has been capitalised and secured in term of Section 37A of the Income Tax Act to ensure that the respective mine has the finances available to conduct environmental rehabilitation. - pp) The Minister as a stakeholder is required to perform specific statutory functions defined in legislation e.g. Section 11 (MPRDA), which states that a mining or a prospecting right may not be transferred from one company to another without the Minister of Mineral Resources' written consent. - qq) Section 41 of the MPRD Act read with regulations 53 and 54 of the regulations published under the MPRD Act ("MPRD Regulations"), previously regulated the obligation of a Holder of, inter alia, a Mining Right to make the prescribed financial provision for the rehabilitation or management of negative environmental impacts ("Financial Provision") associated with mining operations ("Environmental Rehabilitation"). - rr) As part of the introduction of the so-called 'One Environmental System', section 41 of the MPRD Act was repealed with effect from 7 June 2014 and financial provision for Environmental Rehabilitation is now regulated by the National Environmental Management Act ("NEMA"), as amended. - ss) The amendments to NEMA provide that where a Holder of, inter alia, a Mining Right fails to rehabilitate or to manage any impact on the environment, or is unable to undertake such rehabilitation, the Minister of Mineral Resources (Minister Zwane) (and not the Holder of the Mining Right) may use all or part of the financial provision for the Environmental Rehabilitation in question.
+The responsibility to manage the MRFs is critical to ensuring that environmental rehabilitation is conducted after the closure of a mine and that adequate funding has been capitalised and secured in term of Section 37A of the Income Tax Act to ensure that the respective mine has the finances available to conduct environmental rehabilitation. - pp) The Minister as a stakeholder is required to perform specific statutory functions defined in legislation e.g. Section 11 (MPRDA), which states that a mining or a prospecting right may not be transferred from one company to another without the Minister of Mineral Resources' written consent. - qq) Section 41 of the MPRD Act read with regulations 53 and 54 of the regulations published under the MPRD Act ("MPRD Regulations"), previously regulated the obligation of a Holder of, inter alia, a Mining Right to make the prescribed financial provision for the rehabilitation or management of negative environmental impacts ("Financial Provision") associated with mining operations ("Environmental Rehabilitation"). - of the MPRD Act was repealed with effect from 7 June 2014 and financial provision for Environmental Rehabilitation is now regulated by the National Environmental Management Act ("NEMA"), as amended. - The amendments to NEMA provide that where a Holder of, inter alia, a Mining Right fails to rehabilitate or to manage any impact on the environment, or is unable to undertake such rehabilitation, the Minister of Mineral Resources (Minister Zwane) (and not the Holder of the Mining Right) may use all or part of the financial provision for the Environmental Rehabilitation in question.
 A Holder of a Mining